finos/legend/docs/tutorials/studio-tutorial.md

 ### General Tab

 In the **General** tab of the Service Editor, users can specify metadata of their service including the service URL, documentation and owners.
-URL parameters can be directly defined within the {"{"}{"}"} sytnax.
+URL parameters can be directly defined within the {"{"}{"}"} syntax.

    ![Service Editor - General](../assets/service-editor-general.JPG)